SydneyOwl/docker-code-server/README.md

 ## Version log

-v0.1.3: Bug fix: Cannot chown.
+v0.2.0-beta: Bug fix: Cannot create necessary directories.
 Integrated go1.20.3 and code4.11.

-v0.1.2: Not Rcommanded to use - alpha version

-v0.1.1: Not Rcommanded to use - alpha version
+v0.2.0-alpha: Bug fix: Cannot chown.
+Integrated go1.20.3 and code4.11. **Not Rcommanded to use.**

-v0.1.0: Not Rcommanded to use - alpha version
+v0.1.x: Not Rcommanded to use.